circinusX1/circinus/README.md

 # LICENSE ADDON
-## For commercial products usage you would need a written consent form the author.
+#### For commercial products you need a written consent form the Author.